ChenPanXYZ/Theatre-Blocking/README.md

 * **Only** directors have the permission to add or remove actors from a script.

+* **Both** actors and directors should receive a clear instruction when they input an invalid input.

 # Enhancements

 1. Allow director to add new actors to the blocking stages by entering actors' names in a textbox with id **actorName** and clicking the **Add Actor** button on the **director page**.
 The director can only do so after clicking **get script blockings** button and a certian script is shown on the page.
 The newly-added actor has a position number of 0 by default, indicating he is not at stage on the script shown.
 The director can upload his / her position on that script using the existing script save feature.